-What do T3 teachers do during the additional time?
+What do T3 Teachers Leaders do during the additional time?

-Working extra time over the summer and throughout the year allows T3 teacher leaders to serve in leadership roles.
-It includes a 3-4 day Summer Institute, planning for team meetings, facilitating team meetings, and meeting as a T3 team both within and across schools.
-To see a list of the leadership roles our current T3 teacher leaders have, please see the Cohort information section.
+Working extra time over the summer and throughout the year allows T3 Teacher Leaders to serve in leadership roles.
+It includes a 3-4 day Summer Institute, a National Conference, planning for team meetings, facilitating team meetings, and meeting as a T3 team both within and across schools.

 Applicants are usually matched to a specific school and available position during the T3 selection process.
 In some cases, T3 applicants already work in or have independently applied for a teaching position in a partner school.
 In either case, the principals of T3 partner schools make final hiring decisions.
 During the application process, all T3 applicants will identify the partner schools for which they would like to be considered.

-Currently, T3 teacher leaders teach all grade levels and subjects from Pre-K to 8th grade, including Special Education and Sheltered English Immersion.
-To see a list of the teaching positions and leadership roles our current T3 teacher leaders have, please see the Cohort information section.
+Currently, T3 Teacher Leaders teach all grade levels and subjects from Pre-K to 8th grade, including Special Education and Sheltered English Immersion.
+As we expand to high schools, T3 Teacher Leaders will work across the grade and subject span.

-T3 teacher leaders receive a stipend for the additional time that they work beyond the usual number of school days and for the additional responsibilities they take on.
-In Boston, that stipend is $6000 and in Fall River, the stipend amount is $6000 as well.
+T3 Teacher Leaders receive a stipend for the additional time that they work beyond the usual number of school days and for the additional responsibilities they take on.
+In Boston, that stipend for Level 4 schools is $6000 and in Fall River, the stipend amount is $6000 as well.
 T3 Teacher Leaders at Dean Technical High School will receive a signing bonus in additional to a stipend.
 The amount will be announced in the coming weeks.
-Teachers new to the district will be placed on that district's salary scale (click to review BPS salary scale) based on their experience and the criteria specified.
+Teachers new to the district will be placed on that district's salary scale based on their experience and the criteria specified.

 What kind of leadership roles can I play in the school?

-The leadership roles that T3 teacher leaders play are based on their own skills and experience and also on the school needs, strategies, and goals.
+The leadership roles that T3 Teacher Leaders play are based on their own skills and experience and also on the school needs, strategies, and goals.
 Principals will determine the specific roles at each school.
-To see a list of the leadership roles our current T3 teacher leaders have, please see the Cohort information section.

 Support and Training

-In addition to the intensive summer institute, T3 teacher leaders receive ongoing support from both Teach Plus and the partner districts throughout the school year to support their success in the leadership roles they assume.
-Each school has a staff member (the T3 coach) whose role is to support the T3 teacher leaders through leadership training and coaching.
-That staff member leads frequent meetings with T3 teacher leaders in their building and attends T3 team meetings to provide support and feedback.
+In addition to the intensive summer institute, T3 Teacher Leaders receive ongoing support from both Teach Plus and the partner districts throughout the school year to support their success in the leadership roles they assume.
+Each school has a staff member (the T3 coach) whose role is to support the T3 Teacher Leaders through leadership training and coaching.
+That staff member leads frequent meetings with T3 Teacher Leaders in their building and attends T3 team meetings to provide support and feedback.
 Teacher Leaders also attend a yearly National Conference, dedicated to building the network of teacher leaders from across the country.